SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 This phrase aims to find research about the lack of sanitation or unsafe i.e. unimproved sanitation such as practicing open defecation as well as lack of hygiene services.

-Terms for unimproved sanitation were found from indicator metadata 6.2.1 a https://unstats.un.org/sdgs/metadata/files/Metadata-06-02-01a.pdf (“UNstats2025”)
+Terms for unimproved sanitation were found from indicator metadata 6.2.1 a https://unstats.un.org/sdgs/metadata/files/Metadata-06-02-01a.pdf <a href="#f8">(UN Statistics division 2025)</a>.

 The elements of the phrase are *inadequate/unsafe/unimproved/lacking + sanitation/hygiene + service/facility*